gittest2121/learn-c/README.md

-# learn-c
+# Learn C
-This is a test repository made while learning C
+This is a test repository made while learning C, VCS & Github.